evaera/Cmdr/SECURITY.md

 - indicate that the library does not fully align with "best practice" without identifying a specific vulnerability
 - detail vulnerabilities that require the execution of server-sided code
 - detail vulnerabilities that only have client-sided impact; for instance, bypassing hooks or guards on a client-only command
-- vulnerabilities which do not affect the latest released version of Cmdr or the 'mainline' version (the current code on the main branch)
+- vulnerabilities which do not affect the latest released version of Cmdr or the "next" version (the current code on the `master` branch)
 - do not relate to the Cmdr library; for example, a bug in example code we provide on our website/Discord or a bug which only affects a downstream project or game that uses/depends on Cmdr.
 In the case of downstream vulnerabilities, you should report these to them directly.

 Generally speaking, reports peratining to things like Denial of Service, rate limiting, and spam are unlikely to be considered unless these have side effects which can create a vulnerability (fictional example: spamming a hook-restricted command 100,000 times will let you bypass the hook).